armory/docs/content/en/docs/installation/guide/air-gapped.md

       # anonymousAccess: false
 ```

-If you're running Halyard in Kubernetes or Spinnaker Operator, you need to create `halyard-local.yml` in your local directory.
+If you're running Halyard in Kubernetes or Armory Operator, you need to create `halyard-local.yml` in your local directory.
 Then, create a `configmap` in the same namespace as Halyard or Operator with the `halyard-local.yml` file:

 ```bash
 kubectl create configmap halyard-custom-config --from-file=halyard-local.yml=path/to/halyard-local.yml -n halyard